Robam Moni Mekhala: Story

-The dance narrates the Cambodian myth of rain, thunder, and lightning, which is created from the fight between the strong ugly demon male, Ream Eyso (wearing a long-sleeved shirt), and the beautiful female goddess, Moni Mekhala (wearing a short-sleeved shirt), for the control of the magical crystal ball owned by Moni Mekhala.
+The dance narrates the Cambodian myth of rain, thunder, and lightning, which is created from the fight between the strong ugly demon male, Reamso (wearing a long-sleeved shirt), and the beautiful female goddess, Moni Mekhala (wearing a short-sleeved shirt), for the control of the magical crystal ball owned by Moni Mekhala.

-According to Cambodian legend, a princely manifestation of the earth, Vorachhun, a goddess of the seas, Moni Mekhala, and Ream Eyso (the storm demon) all studied with the hermit known as Lok Ta Moni Eisei.
+According to Cambodian legend, a princely manifestation of the earth, Vorachhun, a goddess of the seas, Moni Mekhala, and Reamso (the storm demon) all studied with the hermit known as Lok Ta Moni Eisei.
 A wise and powerful hermit possessed a magical crystal ball and must decide to which pupil the crystal ball should be given.
 He proposed a challenge: the students were told to collect a glass of morning dew and the first to present one would be the winner.

 The following day, the three attempted to collect the morning dew.
 Among them, Moni Mekhala had the smartest method, spreading her handkerchief on the grass overnight which by morning was damp.
 She squeezed the dew into the glass and presented it to the hermit.
-As a reward for her ingenuity, Moni Mekhala was given a glittering crystal ball, while Ream Esor received a magic diamond axe and Vorachhun a magic dagger.
+As a reward for her ingenuity, Moni Mekhala was given a glittering crystal ball, while Reamso received a magic diamond axe and Vorachhun a magic dagger.

-Jealous of Moni Mekhala, Ream Esor is determined to seize it at any cost.
+Jealous of Moni Mekhala, Reamso is determined to seize it at any cost.
 He plans to seize the crystal ball from Moni Mekhala.
-En-route to Moni Mekhala, Ream Esor met Voracchun and kills him.
-Then, he found Moni Mekhala, but she reacted with compassion instead of fear and evades Ream Esor.
+En-route to Moni Mekhala, Reamso met Voracchun and kills him.
+Then, he found Moni Mekhala, but she reacted with compassion instead of fear and evades Reamso.
 He kept attacking the goddess.
-However, Moni Mekhala bounces back and giving fights to defend herself.
-Ream Esor throws his axe at Moni Mekhala, producing thunder but not on targets because Moni Mekhala manages to dodge.
-When the demon tries to grab the crystal ball, Moni Mekhala sent the crystal ball flying into the sky, producing flashes of lightning that temporarily blind Ream Esor.
+However, Moni Mekhala bounces back and fights to defend herself.
+Reamso throws his axe at Moni Mekhala, producing thunder, but not on the targets, because Moni Mekhala manages to dodge.
+When the demon tries to grab the crystal ball, Moni Mekhala sends the crystal ball flying into the sky, producing flashes of lightning that temporarily blind Reamso.
 The goddess escapes into the sky.
-The friction produces nourishing rain, and the fight continues as the cycle of rain on the earth.
+The friction produces nourishing rain, and the fight continues as the cycle of rain on the earth.Some of the rain droplets fall on Voracchun’s body, reviving him.
+And sets off to the sky in search of Moni Mekhala and, Reamso.

 Characters and costumes

-The main characters of the dance are Moni Mekhala and Reamesor.
-In most of the performance, these two characters plays the main role in the dance.
-In some performances, especially the royal buong suong, Moni Mekhala is performed with many pairs of devatas characters.
+The main characters of the dance are Moni Mekhala and Reamso.
+In most of the performances, these two characters play the main role in the dance.
+In some performances, especially the Royal Buong Suong, Moni Mekhala is performed with many pairs of devata characters.

-The costume wears by characters in Robam Moni Mekhala is similar to that of other traditional dances of the Royal Ballet of Cambodia.
+The costumes worn by characters in Robam Moni Mekhala are similar to those of other traditional dances of the Royal Ballet of Cambodia.